 It's not as tricky as it looks: Air - ren - day.

 Will you represent me or another maker I know?

 We always love to hear from new potential makers but please bear in mind that we rarely work with individuals.
 By working with charities, social enterprises and community groups, we ensure that appropriate safeguarding processes are in place and that our volume requirements and deadlines can be met without undue pressure on one person.
 Please email firstname.lastname@example.org with a brief overview and a picture of the sorts of things you’re making.

 I'd like to send an item as a gift, can you do that?

 Of course.
 Many of our items are bought as gifts and they are sent out nicely wrapped in compostable packaging as standard.
 All of our orders are fulfilled without paper receipts (for environmental reasons) so there won’t be any price details inside the box.
 If you'd like us to include a special message in the parcel, simply add it to special instructions box on the cart page of your order (before checkout).

 It’s a varied process – sometimes by trawling the internet, other times by word of mouth.
 Occasionally we see or read about something or someone we feel might be interested in a collaboration so we do a bit of (friendly) cold calling.
 Having a journalistic background and love of researching helps.

 I love your branding.
 Who did it?

-My husband is talented designer who not only created our logo, but also took all of the photographs you see on this site.
+Initially, the husband of our founder Emily, not only created our logo, but also took many of the photographs you see on this site.
 Sorry, I'm afraid he's not for hire.
 More recently we have been working with Charlotte from Creative Wilderness a conscious designer who is a delight to work with.